tinglesoftware/dotnet-extensions/src/Tingle.AspNetCore.Authorization/README.md

 }
 ```

-Is that it?...Wait there's more!
+Is that it?...
+Wait there's more!

 ### Fully Qualified Domain Names